 Some like it hot, some are born to be mild, but everyone loves a decent curry.
-We’ve navigated through the Naan breads to bring you a list you’ll Phall in love with at first bite.
+We’ve navigated our way through the Naan breads to bring you a list you’ll Phall in love with at first bite.

 It’s 1810 and Britain’s first curry establishment has just opened in London.
 It’s namesake the Hindoostane Coffee House was opened by a charismatic Bengali traveller, surgeon, entrepreneur and captain Sake Dean Mahomed.
 Nostalgia can be a wonderful thing but sadly the restaurant only lasted a year due to lack of business.
 Fast forward some 200 and a bit more years later and Britain’s love of spice has only grown.
 The chicken Tikka masala held the top-spot as the country’s favourite dish for some time and the delights of Indian cuisine is appreciated nationally.